DataMa-Solutions/docs/extensions/how-to-use/power_bi.md

 <br/>

-## 5. Read Your Analysis
+## 5. Read your analysis

-- **Performance Overview**: Each blue bar represents the performance of your main KPI, using your chosen comparison dimension. helping you quickly gauge performance across different segments.
+- **Performance overview**: Each blue bar represents the performance of your main KPI, using your chosen comparison dimension. helping you quickly gauge performance across different segments.
-- **Intermediary Step Analysis**: Intermediary steps depict the ratio evolution of your KPI.
+- **Intermediary step analysis**: Intermediary steps depict the ratio evolution of your KPI.
 The impact is quantified in the units of your main KPI, allowing for a consistent measurement of progress or regression.
 - By default, the most interesting dimension will be selected for this zoomed step.
 You can change the selected dimension for this zoomed step by changing right clicking on the boxes of a segment and select the appropriate dimension in the "split by".
 You can unzoom by clicking on other steps or clicking on the box again.
-- **In-Depth Exploration**: By interacting with a step—simply click on it—you'll delve into the underlying dimensions that are most influential in explaining your performance variances at each stage of your funnel.
+- **In-Depth exploration**: By interacting with a step—simply click on it—you'll delve into the underlying dimensions that are most influential in explaining your performance variances at each stage of your funnel.

 <br/>